Electrical Muscle Stimulation

 Electrical stimulation therapy is a safe and effective method of treatment that can provide pain relief and recovery for several conditions.
 A standard electrical stimulation device, such as a tens unit, utilizes self-adhesive electrodes placed around the target treatment area on the body.
-The electrodes are then connected via wire leads to the unit, through which electricity can pass and ultimately interact with sensory and/or motor nerves.
+The electrodes of the tens machine are then connected via wire leads to the unit, through which electricity can pass and ultimately interact with sensory and/or motor nerves.

 If you are suffering from a painful condition and you are looking for relief, electrical stimulation may be the answer.
-Request an appointment with OSR Physical Therapy at one of our locations in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, & Glendale today to learn more.
+Request an appointment with OSR Physical Therapy at one of our locations in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, & Glendale, or Moon Valley today to learn more.

 How will functional electrical stimulation benefit me?

 At our physical therapy practice, our main priorities are your comfort, safety, and dignity.
 With electric muscle therapy, you will undergo a physical examination at your initial appointment, in addition to being asked questions about your current condition and medical history.
 From there, one of our licensed physical therapists will create an individualized estim treatment plan, based on your specific needs.

 If our physical therapist believes electrical stimulation will be beneficial to you, he or she will explain it in-depth, and it will be incorporated into your treatment plan.
 During an electrical stimulation treatment, you’ll be asked to sit or lie in a comfortable position, your skin in the target treatment area will be cleaned and prepped, and your PT will guide you step-by-step through the entire treatment.

 Will electrical stimulation therapy hurt me?